angelanavarrog/Michelin-Star-Restaurants-debunking-myths/README.md

 Demonstrate a serie of Hypotheses thar relate Michelin restaurant with economic and demographic variables.
 The analyzed hypotheses are:

-- Hypothesis 1: "Awarded restaurants are equally distributed per Spanish regions."
+- **Hypothesis 1:** "Awarded restaurants are equally distributed per Spanish regions."
-- Hypothesis 2: "The larger population, the more award-winning restaurants."
+- **Hypothesis 2:** "The larger population, the more award-winning restaurants."
-- Hypothesis 3: "The more award-winning regions have lower unemployment rates."
+- **Hypothesis 3:** "The more award-winning regions have lower unemployment rates."
-- Hypothesis 4: "Average menu prices are higher in regions with lower unemployment rates regions."
+- **Hypothesis 4:** "Average menu prices are higher in regions with lower unemployment rates regions."
-- Hypothesis 5: " Highest menu prices are associated to restaurants that counts with a higher number of stars."
+- **Hypothesis 5:** " Highest menu prices are associated to restaurants that counts with a higher number of stars."
-- Hypothesis 6: "Most Michelin-starred restaurants in Spain have been awarded only one star."
+- **Hypothesis 6:** "Most Michelin-starred restaurants in Spain have been awarded only one star."
-- Hypothesis 7: "Most of the restaurant are located in coast provinces."
+- **Hypothesis 7:** "Most of the restaurant are located in coast provinces."
-- Hypothesis 8: "Spanish tourism is concentrated in regions with the most Michelin Star restaurants."
+- **Hypothesis 8:** "Spanish tourism is concentrated in regions with the most Michelin Star restaurants."

 ## Procedure

-To demonstrate the veracity or not of the hypothesis mentioned, we have:
+To demonstrate the veracity or not of the hypothesis mentioned, **the procedure followed is**:

 1. Create a restaurants database.
 2. Extract database from official website.